amayra/dingleberry-os/README.rst

 make a small UNIX.
 Why not a microkernel?
-They're complex, involve tons of design decisions (basically you need to design the entire system before deciding on the kernel API, or it won't be very "micro"), and it will take a long time until you get something that appear to be doing anything.
+They're complex, involve tons of design decisions (basically you need to design the entire system before deciding on the kernel API, or it won't be very "micro"), and it will take a long time until you get something that appears to be doing anything.
 Consider that real microkernel systems don't even exist.
 Why fall for a hype from the 80ies that turned out to be one of the largest failures of computer science research?
 (Well, I'm not a historian, but a multiple decade effort resulting in almost